-Then at 7:00 P.M., listeners will find “Women in Music with Laney Goodman.”
+Then at 7:00 P.M., listeners now find “Women in Music with Laney Goodman.”
 It’s a weekly, one-hour radio series with an eclectic mix of some of the best music of female artists from around the world.

 Another program undergoing profound change is “On Point.”
 Its producers at WBUR will convert it from a two hour call-in show to a one-hour interview program.

 “The new “On Point” will be designed to amplify host Meghna Chakrabarti’s magnificent on-air presence and her journalistic breadth and depth.
 Highly-produced.
 More narrative storytelling, defined by editorial rigor and coupled with the deep conversations that are On Point’s hallmark — the program will tackle the most consequential issues of our time,” wrote Margaret Low, Chief Executive Officer at WBUR.